A leader’s most important responsibility is to motivate and inspire others in the pursuit of organizational goals.

 If employees don’t know how their performance contributed to their company’s performance, they don’t know how to align their behavior with operational goals.
 A more effective approach for leaders is to take a portion of the money set aside for employee compensation and give it out during the year on a consistent basis.

 An employee rewards system should be formal, well communicated and consistently reinforced.
 The best part about this is that rewards don’t have to cost money to be effective.

 At Brokers International, we give many things away as rewards that aren’t monetary.
 Examples of tactics we’ve tried, which have worked well, include:

 We’ve even given a five pound bag of gummy bears to an employee for a job well done.
 The exact item given isn’t what makes the difference.
 It’s the fact that we recognize individuals with personal rewards.
 Because each individual is motivated differently, the rewards we use to recognize them vary from one person to the next.

+You can’t just rely on a company’s leader to reward behavior.
 We involve our entire organization in recognizing and rewarding the behavior we want to see — actions and attitudes that align with our corporate values and objectives.
 We’ve learned that if you want behavior to change, you have to address it as it happens.

 Focus on being consistent and personal in how you reward employees for a job well done.
 It requires coordination and involvement from managers, but it reaps fantastic rewards in the long run.Back to Blog